AdobeDocs/experience-manager-65.en/help/release-notes/previous/previous-hotfixes-featurepacks.md

 >[!NOTE]
 >
 >Experience Manager Service Pack does not include fixes for Experience Manager Forms.
 They are delivered using a separate Forms add-on package.
 In addition, a cumulative installer is released that includes fixes for Adobe Experience Manager Forms on JEE.
-For more information, see [Install Experience Manager Forms add-on](/help/release-notes/sp-release-notes.md#install-aem-forms-add-on-package) and [Install Experience Manager Forms on JEE](/help/release-notes/sp-release-notes.md#install-aem-forms-jee-installer).
+For more information, see [Install Experience Manager Forms on JEE](/help/release-notes/jee-patch-installer-65.md).

 * Correspondence Management: Letters display extra characters after submission to post process workflows (NPR-32626).